Imagine sitting down to a meal made for a family of four, and eating the whole thing all alone.

 When asked why they ate as they did, many people with this disorder seem baffled or simply confused.
 They’re just not sure why, and that means they’re unable to stop this kind of eating before it starts.

-Learning to identify triggers can be a big part of getting well, and according to the American Psychological Association, those triggers often involve negative thoughts about body shape or image.
+Learning to identify triggers can be a big part of getting well, and according to the NIH, those triggers often involve negative thoughts about body shape or image.
 People with this disorder are often disgusted with the way they look.
 It’s those feelings of disgust that can lead to negative self-talk, and that leads to binging.

 For example, a woman with a binge-eating disorder might look in the mirror and think, “I am so fat, and no one will ever love me because of that.”
 The thought rattles around in her brain all day, making her feel just terrible, and at the end of a day like this, she binges.